jumpinjackie/mapguide-react-layout/docs_dev/content/KNOWN_ISSUES.md

  * You must pair it with a MapDefinition that has a coordinate system of `WGS84.PseudoMercator` (aka. `EPSG:3857`)

+## GeoJSON layers as vector tile layers

+Starting with the `0.14` release, the viewer supports external GeoJSON layers to be specified in the Application Definition and be loaded in initially as an external layer.

+For "heavy" GeoJSON layers, you may specify a `meta_geojson_as_vt` property to `true` to indicate that that the GeoJSON data source should be loaded in as a Vector Tile layer.

+Vector Tile layers perform better than regular vector layers as they can handle more features being displayed, but come with their own set of trade-offs

+For this option to work, your main MapGuide map or Primary Subject Layer must be in `EPSG:3857`.
+If it is not in this projection, the layer will be loaded in as a regular GeoJSON layer and a warning will be logged to the browser console.

 ## Stateless mode

 Starting with the `0.14` release, the viewer supports a new "stateless" mode.
 In "stateless" mode, no MapGuide session ids are created and all viewer operations/commands that rely on session ids are permanently disabled.
 Map rendering is done through `GETMAPIMAGE` requests instead of `GETDYNAMICMAPOVERLAYIMAGE` requests.